 |5||Crocs Icon Pack Shoe Charms | Jibbitz for Crocs, Pac Man, Small||1,159 Reviews||$8.50||Buy on Amazon|

 |6||Crocs 5-Pack Shoe Charms | Jibbitz, Cute Animal, One Size||38 Reviews||$13.66||Buy on Amazon|

 Here is the crowdsourced list of Easter gift ideas for older kids.

 Easter Basket Ideas for Older Kids

 - Cash: Stop at the bank and get some clean bills or a roll of clean coins.
 My boys love receiving coins in their eggs from my dad.
 It’s a tradition.
-And, the holiday fun is over, we work on learning how to manage money.
+And, the holiday fun is over, we work on learning how to manage money and money goals.

 - Coupon Book: You know how kids often make coupon books to give to us for holidays?
 How about doing it in reverse?
 My 10-year-old loves getting Homework Passes from his teacher.
 I think he’d equally enjoy a Chore Pass or something like that.
 You can also make it for some 1:1 time with one child or an experience like a park or other outing.

 - Sports/Activities: If your child plays a sport or has a hobby, there is likely some piece of equipment or novelty item you can find related to that activity.
 It could be a fishing lure, a new baseball glove, or a piano book.
 Surely you can find something!